borvelt/spg_test_restful_api/README.md

 ### Development Mode

-Run application in development mode with `npm run development`
+Run application in development mode with `npm run development`.
+Front-End application is accessible on http://localhost:3001/.

 ### production Mode

 Incase of using service-workers on the front-end application you can run application on production mode.
 `npm run production`

+Front-End application is accessible on http://localhost:3002/.